Have you been curious about learning to code but don’t know where to start? Perhaps you’ve been thinking about a change in your career?

 “We can always guide you and connect you to the right people…but the hard work is all you!” says Lala Castro. #LatinaGeeks mission is to provide resources to Latinas who proudly embrace their inner geek.

-A big thank you to our wonderful sponsors, the Microsoft team from Yammer, Sal Rosales, Tamanna Kottwani, our delicious breakfast and lunch sponsor MA Catering, our Happy Hour Sponsor Jill Wesley of Science and Soul Speaking, visiting chapter presidents, Sandra Ponce de Leon, Ana Reyes, Luz Maria Pasini, Vanessa Miranda, and of course Tanya Salcido and Lala Castro, our fearless #LatinaGeeks cofounders, who without you this event would not have been possible.
+A big thank you to our wonderful sponsors, the Microsoft team from Yammer, Sal Rosales, Tamanna Kottwani, our delicious breakfast and lunch sponsor MA Catering, our Happy Hour Sponsor Jill Wesley of Science and Soul Speaking, visiting chapter presidents, Sandra Ponce de Leon, Ana Reyes, Luz Maria Pasini, Vanessa Miranda, and of course Tanya Salcido and Lala Castro, our fearless #LatinaGeeks cofounders, who without them this event would not have been possible.

 The inspiring afternoon of coding skills, honest questions, and a supportive networking was a huge success and a true testimony that Latinas are more than ready to break into tech.